-Supporting military service member quality of life, mental health and wellness.
+Supporting military service member quality of life, mental health, wellness and morale.

 The Inland Northwest has a long and rich history of supporting our military service members, both at home and abroad.
-A dedicated group of local leaders, recognizing an opportunity to further welcome active duty military and their families into our community, founded the Favored Few Support Crew Fund at Innovia Foundation.
+A dedicated group of local leaders, recognizing an opportunity to further support our active-duty military and their families, founded the Favored Few Support Crew Fund at Innovia Foundation.

-That Support Crew group, consisting of Honorary Commanders and civic leaders, seeks to strengthen the overall quality of life of military personnel and families at Fairchild Air Force Base.
-Funds raised will be used to provide grants for large and small projects and initiatives that provide mental health, wellness and/or quality of life support for military personnel and their families stationed at Fairchild.
+The Support Crew group, consisting of Honorary Commanders and Civic Leaders, seeks to strengthen the overall quality of life of our military personnel and families stationed at Fairchild Air Force Base.
+Funds raised will be used to provide grants for initiatives and events that will provide mental health, wellness and/or quality of life to support this project.
+Tonya Murray, FFSC Director states ‘As civic and community leaders we are taking on the responsibility of supporting in ANY way we can so that our airmen can stay focused on their mission.’

-Founding Support Crew member and Fairchild Honorary Commander Charlie Duranona (U.S. Navy; 2002-07) was initially inspired when he was on the tarmac as the 384th Air Refueling Squadron returned from deployment to be greeted by excited family members brandishing “welcome back” signs.
+Founding Support Crew member Charlie Duranona (U.S. Navy; 2002-07) was initially inspired when he was on the tarmac as the 384th Air Refueling Squadron returned from deployment to be greeted by excited family members brandishing “welcome back” signs.

 “I had been on the other side of that interaction before, but to see the emotion from the family side hit a little different,” Duranona said.
-“I wanted to do something with my Honorary Commander title that would help families and provide a boost.”
+“I wanted to do something with my Honorary Commander title at that time that would help families and provide a boost.”

-Duranona, an appropriately titled “professional friend maker,” spoke with active duty military members as well as other Honorary Commanders, learning about how similar funds exist at many other bases across the country, supporting likeminded efforts for our Airmen.
+Duranona, spoke with active-duty military members as well as other Honorary Commanders, learning about how similar funds exist at other bases across the country, supporting likeminded efforts for our Airmen.
 He originally sought to start a nonprofit for the cause, reaching out to fellow Honorary Commander and Executive Director of the Spokane Regional Domestic Violence Program, Annie Murphey.

-Retired U.S. Army Sergeant Kitara Johnson, the Fund Founder as the first to contribute to the fund, is hopeful that the community will help bridge the gap to meet the needs of our military members.
+U.S. Army Veteran Sergeant Kitara Johnson-Jones, the funds monetary founder, is confident that the community will help bridge this gap to meet the needs of our military members at Fairchild AFB.

 “These are the people leaving to protect us,” Johnson said.
 “As a community and as a country, we have an obligation to support them.